MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/plan-for-the-site-database.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Plan for the site database for System Center Configuration Manager
+# Plan for the site database for Configuration Manager

 *Applies to: Configuration Manager (current branch)*